radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/backup-and-restore/restore-backup.md

 ---
 keywords:
 title: Restore an Environment from a Backup
-description: How to restore a previous environment backup
+description: Learn how to manually restore backups of environments in Environment Operations Center.
 ---
 # Restore an Environment from a Backup